Darshanshelar96k/Darshanshelar96k/README.md

 # 👋 Hello World!
+I'm Darshan Shelar
+👋 Hello World!
 I'm Darshan Shelar, a passionate Python developer diving deep into the realms of data science. 👨‍💻 Currently, I'm crafting code and unraveling insights as part of my data-driven journey.

 🐍 Python is my language of choice, and I wield it with finesse to build robust and scalable solutions.
 Whether it's wrangling data with Pandas 🐼, sculpting web applications with Django 🌐, or painting vivid data stories through visualization 📊, I thrive on transforming raw information into actionable intelligence.